William IV: Early life

 The plot did not come to fruition; the British heard of it and assigned guards to William, who had until then walked around New York unescorted.
-In September 1781, William held court at the Manhattan home of Governor Robertson.
-In attendance were Mayor David Mathews, Admiral Digby, and General Delancey.
+In September 1781, William held court at the Manhattan home of Governor James Robertson.
+In attendance were Mayor David Mathews, Admiral Digby, and General Oliver De Lancey.

 William became a lieutenant in 1785 and captain of HMS Pegasus the following year, during which he spent time in the colonies of Newfoundland and Nova Scotia.
 Later in 1786, he was stationed in the West Indies under Horatio Nelson, who wrote of William, "in his professional line, he is superior to two-thirds, I am sure, of the [naval] list; and in attention to orders, and respect to his superior officer, I hardly know his equal."
 The two were great friends, and dined together almost nightly.
 At Nelson's wedding, William insisted on giving the bride away.
-After touring Quebec in 1787, he was, the next year, given command of the frigate HMS Andromeda and promoted to rear-admiral while commanding HMS Valiant in 1789.
+After touring Quebec in 1787, he was, the next year, given command of the frigate HMS Andromeda and promoted to rear-admiral while commanding HMS Valiant in 1790.

 William sought to be made a duke like his elder brothers, and to receive a similar parliamentary grant, but his father was reluctant.
-To put pressure on him, William threatened to stand for the British House of Commons for the constituency of Totnes in Devon.
-Appalled at the prospect of his son making his case to the voters, George III created him Duke of Clarence and St Andrews and Earl of Munster on 16 May 1789, supposedly saying: "I well know it is another vote added to the Opposition."
+To put pressure on him, William threatened to stand for the House of Commons for the constituency of Totnes in Devon.
+Appalled at the prospect of his son making his case to the voters, the King created him Duke of Clarence and St Andrews and Earl of Munster on 19 May 1789, supposedly saying: "I well know it is another vote added to the Opposition."
 William's political record was inconsistent and, like many politicians of the time, cannot be ascribed to a single party.
 However, he allied himself publicly with the Whigs, as did his elder brothers, who were known to be in conflict with the political positions of their father.